nhtnhanbn/nhtnhanbn.github.io/monash/msa.md

 ### HeGOmony

 For over a decade, Go was the dominant faction.
-Aligned with the Labor Left, Go's opposition were Activate/Switch/Grassroots (closest to the Greens and linked to the Wholefoods Collective) and SAlt (Left Action/Left Hook tickets), with the Labor Right and Liberals also occasionally running.
+Aligned with the Labor Left, Go's opposition were the grassroots left (Activate/Switch/Grassroots tickets, closest to the Greens and linked to the Wholefoods Collective) and SAlt (Left Action/Left Hook tickets), with the Labor Right and Liberals also occasionally running.
 Traditionally, factions such as Go and SAlt would run feeder tickets with humorous or obfuscatory names intended to hide their alignment with a faction, but in fact sent preferences towards the faction's main ticket.

-Switch had a tradition of avoiding election deals and negotiations, and presented itself as a left-wing activist alternative to Go.
-In 2014, Switch formed a coalition with Go.
+Grassroots had a tradition of avoiding election deals and negotiations, and presented itself as a left-wing activist alternative to Go.
+In 2014, Grassroots formed a coalition with Go.
 Despite this, the first day of voting was [believed](https://lotswife.com.au/we-came-we-saw-we-voted-the-msa-election-recap) to have given Left Hook the lead.
-Only a social media astroturfing campaign ended the threat to Switch being handed several office bearer positions.
+Only a social media astroturfing campaign ended the threat to the Switch ticket being handed several office bearer positions.

-In 2015, Switch rebranded as Grassroots and ran a full ticket against Go.
+In 2015, Grassroots ran a full ticket against Go.
 They were defeated across all positions.
-After that disaster, Grassroots sat out the 2016 election.
+After that disaster, Grassroots sat out almost all office bearer elections in 2016 except for the Environment and Social Justice Officer race which they lost to the Go ticket (which as a result of an election deal ran SAlt members for this position).
+2016 also saw an [independent ticket](https://lotswife.com.au/the-case-for-independent-media), supported by the outgoing editors (elected in 2015 on the Go ticket), receive 38% of the vote for the Lot's Wife Editors in their loss to Go.

 ### Switch